Other Procedures

 • (a)

-• the acquirer must issue a post-offer advertisement
+1. The acquirer must issue a post-offer advertisement.

-• within 5 working days after the offer period
+2. This must be issued within 5 working days after the offer period.

 • (b)

-• the advertisement must be properly published and communicated
+1. The advertisement must be properly published and communicated.

-• the Securities and Exchange Board of India
+1. The Securities and Exchange Board of India.

-• all stock exchanges where the shares are listed
+2. All stock exchanges where the shares are listed.

-• the target company (at its registered office)
+3. The target company (at its registered office).

 Previous